 The Ripple Effect participants displayed particularly high baseline suicide literacy.
 This is likely attributable to those affected by suicide having increased awareness of the context within which suicide can occur.
 Improving suicide literacy in such an informed community requires context-specific information sharing.
 Additionally, feedback that validates the accuracy of initial participant responses could buttress participant confidence in their knowledge.
 The LOSS, as it stands, is not equipped in such a manner.
-For future adaptions of The Ripple Effect project, the LOSS or another literacy measurement tool may benefit from modification to assess knowledge specific to rural and remote populations, use language and examples that individuals from rural and remote communities can relate to, and provide feedback to participants as to where literacy can be improved.
+For future adaptions of the Ripple Effect project, the LOSS or another literacy measurement tool may benefit from modification to assess knowledge specific to rural and remote populations, use language and examples that individuals from rural and remote communities can relate to, and provide feedback to participants as to where literacy can be improved.

-Value of the Program in Reducing Stigma beyond that measured by the SOSS
+Value of the Program in Reducing Stigma Beyond That Measured by the Stigma of Suicide Scale (SOSS)

-The Goal Setting opportunities within The Ripple Effect highlight the efficacy of the project to reduce stigma in ways other than that measured by the SOSS.
-The nature of this stigma reduction has potential to have a longlasting and extensive community effect-a positive 'ripple effect'.
-Considering the number of participants who chose to set goals pertaining to communicating their feelings and accessing appropriate support and healthcare, there is clear indication that The Ripple Effect has been successful in reducing both self- and perceived-stigma, encouraging participants to speak more openly about their experiences and feelings.
-The Goal Setting exercise demonstrated an enhancement in the capacity for individuals to respond to stressors, and a willingness to offer assistance to others who may be suffering.
+The goal setting opportunities within the Ripple Effect highlight the efficacy of the project to reduce stigma in ways other than that measured by the SOSS.
+The behavioural indicators of stigma reduction have potential for a long-lasting and extensive community effect-a positive 'ripple effect'.
+Considering the number of participants who chose to set goals pertaining to communicating their feelings and accessing appropriate support and healthcare, there is clear indication that the Ripple Effect has been successful in reducing both self- and perceived-stigma, encouraging participants to speak more openly about their experiences and feelings.
+The goal setting exercise demonstrated an enhancement in the capacity for individuals to respond to stressors, and a willingness to offer assistance to others who may be suffering.

-For future research, the effectiveness of goal-setting could be further evaluated through:
+For future research, the effectiveness of goal setting could be further evaluated through:

-- the number of goals set, - the nature of the goals set (for example: whether established goals fit with what is understood to reduce stigma, and whether the goals are achievable (meeting the requirements of SMART goal setting), - self-reported level of goal achievement (ensuring that there is a clearly-defined method regarding reporting on achievement), and - self-reported effect of successful goal achievement (for example: attending an appointment with the doctor resulted in a referral and consultation with a mental health professional).
+- the number of goals set, - the nature of the goals set (for example: whether established goals fit with what is understood to reduce stigma, and whether the goals are achievable (meeting the requirements of SMART goal setting), - self-reported level of goal achievement (ensuring that there is a clearly-defined method regarding reporting on achievement), and - self-reported outcome of successful goal achievement (for example: attending an appointment with the doctor resulted in a referral and consultation with a mental health professional).